 The Enneagram distinguishes 3 “centers” of intelligence: the body, heart, and mind.
 Western society reveres the mind as king, but the Enneagram values all 3 centers equally.

 The body is what processes sensory impressions from our environment and makes a sensory impact on our environment.
 It’s where we experience our substantiality, our boundaries, and our aliveness — our contact with the world.
-When boundaries are violated, the body re-asserts them a natural aggression.
-The body speaks to us in sensation, and there is deep, life-forward wisdom in our "felt sense” of something.
+When boundaries are violated, the body re-asserts them with a natural aggression.
+The body speaks to us in sensation, and there is deep, life-forward wisdom in our "felt sense.”
 (See, for example, the work of Eugene Gendlin.)

 The mind is what processes symbolic reality and organizes our concepts and beliefs.
 It interpolates and extrapolates from the data of our experience to help us understand the world, navigate it, and imagine possibilities.
 Although the mind is the West’s archetypical seat of intelligence, repetitive and reactive thoughts often clutter our minds and prevent our deepest insights from arising.
 But with presence, we can learn to cultivate “quiet mind,” in which we open to a vast inner spaciousness that lets the mind’s true guidance come through.